 This bill amends current law to allow municipalities to designate sections of state and local highways, including bridges and road connectors, for all-terrain vehicle (ATV) use.
-The new section, 215-A:6-a, specifies that municipalities can make these designations without restricting the use of other vehicles permitted by law.
-It also exempts municipalities and the bureau of trails from certain permitting processes related to bridges or connectors designated for ATV travel.
-The bill establishes a maximum speed limit of 40 miles per hour for ATVs on these designated portions and requires operators to hold a valid driver's license and comply with traffic laws applicable to motor vehicles.
+The new section, 215-A:6-a, specifies that municipalities can make these designations without restricting other vehicles permitted on those highways.
+It exempts municipalities and the bureau of trails from certain permitting processes related to bridges or connectors designated for ATV travel.
+The bill also establishes that designated highway portions will have a maximum speed limit of 40 miles per hour, and operators of ATVs must hold a valid driver's license and adhere to traffic laws applicable to motor vehicles.

-Additionally, the bill mandates that ATVs on designated highways be equipped with specific safety features, including directional signals, emergency flashers, and a horn.
-Municipalities are responsible for the installation and maintenance of signage indicating ATV use on these highways and must provide maps and descriptions of designated areas.
-The bill also requires various state departments to adopt rules to ensure the safety of all motorists on these designated highways.
+Additionally, the bill outlines requirements for ATVs operating on designated highways, including the need for directional signals, emergency flashers, and a horn.
+Municipalities are tasked with providing maps and descriptions of designated areas, which must be accessible at municipal offices and online.
+The bill mandates the Department of Transportation to create signage for these designated areas, with municipalities responsible for installation and maintenance costs.
+It also requires various state departments to adopt rules to ensure safety for all motorists on these highways.
 The act is set to take effect on January 1, 2026.

 Statutes affected: Introduced: 215-A:6